jhnns/rewire/README.md

 Good news to all caffeine-addicts: rewire works also with [Coffee-Script](http://coffeescript.org/).
 Note that in this case CS needs to be listed in your devDependencies.

+If you want to use rewire also on the client-side take a look at [client-side bundlers](https://github.com/jhnns/rewire#client-side-bundlers)

 [![Build Status](https://secure.travis-ci.org/jhnns/rewire.png?branch=master)](http://travis-ci.org/jhnns/rewire)
 [![Dependency Status](http://david-dm.org/jhnns/rewire/status.png)](http://david-dm.org/jhnns/rewire)
 Dependency tracking by [David](http://david-dm.org/)